lrezendes/traversalDemo/README.md

-Certainly!
-Below is a README file for the provided Java project demonstrating tree traversal algorithms:

----

 # Tree Traversal Demo

 This Java project demonstrates tree traversal algorithms: inorder, preorder, and postorder.
 It includes a `Node` class to represent nodes in a binary tree and a `TraversalDemo` class to perform traversal operations.